-The Websphere template should now be displayed under the Performance Templates for Device.
+The Websphere template should now be displayed under the Monitoring Templates for Device.
 You will now be able to start collecting the WebSphere metrics from this device.

-9. Navigate to the Perf tab and you should see some place holders for graphs.
+7. Navigate to Graphs and you should see some place holders for graphs.
 After approximately 15 minutes you should see the graphs start to become populated with information.

-61.4.
+64.4.
 Examples

 Once the PMI module has been installed into WAS, you can generate the PMI XML file.
-You then can use this file to complete the Performance template.
+You then can use this file to complete the monitoring template.

-This example shows how to obtain the zProperties required for basic monitoring functionality.
+This example shows how to obtain the configuration properties required for basic monitoring functionality.
 It further shows how to add other metrics to be monitored.